networknt/light-doc/content/en/_index.md

   - heading: Multi-Style Support for Different Products
     image_path: /images/icon-multilingual2.svg
     tagline: Both synchronous request/response and asynchronous event driven frameworks
-    copy: Support Restful(light-rest-4j), Graphql(light-graphql-4j), Hybrid(light-hybrid-4j) and Eventuate Consistency(light-eventuate-4j).
-Also Saga(light-saga-4j) for transaction orchestration between services.
+    copy: Supports Restful(light-rest-4j), Graphql(light-graphql-4j), Hybrid(light-hybrid-4j), and Eventuate Consistency(light-eventuate-4j), as well as Saga(light-saga-4j) for transaction orchestration between services.

   - heading: OAuth2, Portal and Services to Form an Ecosystem
     image_path: /images/icon-custom-outputs.svg
     tagline: Provide a platform for on-premise solutions as well as hosted solutions
-    copy: light-oauth2 for security and light-portal is for service runtime monitoring and management and API marketplace.
-Kafka for messaging, ELK for logging, InfluxDB and Grafana for metrics and ArangoDB for DB.
+    copy:  light-oauth2 is for security while light-portal is for service runtime monitoring and management and the API marketplace.
+Kafka is for messaging, ELK is for logging, InfluxDB and Grafana are for metrics, and ArangoDB is for DB.
 sections:
   - heading: "Cross-Cutting Concerns"
     cta: Check out light-4j middleware handlers.